The Latest Update From Foothills Church!

 What will the worship experience be like?

-One of the main factors that contributed to us waiting until July to resume in-person gatherings is the nature of our worship experiences.
+One of the main factors that contributed to us resuming in-person gatherings is the nature of our worship experiences.
 We like to sing, be close to each other, baptize, take communion, and do many other things that make us feel connected as a community and connected to God.
-Waiting until July gave us the opportunity to do as many of those things as possible, without taking away what makes our worship experience special.
+Returning to in-person gatherings gives us the opportunity to do as many of those things as possible, without taking away what makes our worship experience special.

-With that being said, there are a number of actions that we will be taking in order to ensure a safeworship experience:
+With that being said, there are a number of actions that we are taking to ensure a safe worship environment:

-- Our hospitality team will be asked to not shake hands for the time being.
+- Our hospitality team is being asked to not shake hands for the time being.

-- Our café will be serving a limited selection of items.
-The cafe volunteers will also be wearing gloves and masks while serving.
+- Our café is serving a limited selection of items.
+The cafe volunteers are also wearing gloves and masks while serving.

-- Giving-stations will be set up around campus in lieu of passing offering buckets.
+- Giving-stations are set up around campus in lieu of passing offering buckets.

-- Extra hand-sanitizing stations will be set up all around campus.
+- Extra hand-sanitizing stations are set up around campus.

 If you have other questions or concerns about the measures being taken to reduce the risk of illness, please email

-What can I do to serve others when we come back?
+What can I do to serve others when we are at an in-person gathering?

-We know how much you want to care for each other coming into this new season of in-person gatherings.
-There are a number of different things that you can do to help serve and honor each other when we return.
+We know how much you want to care for each other in this season of in-person gatherings.
+There are a number of different things that you can do to help serve and honor each other when we are together at FC: